How Does Mescaline Work?

 Mescaline, also known as 3,4,5-trimethoxyphenethylamine, is a psychedelic substance that occurs naturally in a number of different cactus plants.
-It is commonly used and abused for its hallucinogenic effects.
+It is commonly used for its hallucinogenic effects.
 The drug is often compared to other hallucinogens, like LSD, peyote, and mushrooms, and many who regularly abuse mescaline for the purposes of getting high do so at parties and clubs and often abuse other club drugs as well.

-How Mescaline Works
+How Is Mescaline Used?

 Mescaline is ingested orally, in the form of a liquid, pill, or powder.
 In most cases, users ingest between 300 and 500 milligrams of mescaline at a time.